 2. Pay in cash.
 Credit cards are convenient, but the cash price for gas is always cheaper than when you use credit.

-3. Purchase gift cards through popular resellers like GiftCards.com or Raise.
+3. Purchase discounted gas gift cards through popular resellers like GiftCards.com or Raise.
 Some gas companies have gift cards that are then sold on these re-sell platforms.

 4. Check your credit card perks.
-Some credit cards offer 1%, 2%, or higher cashback or points for gas purchases.
-Make sure you are paying for gas with the best card.
-Also, read those perks emails that your credit card sends.
+Some credit cards offer 1%, 2%, or higher cashback or points for gas purchases, so make sure you are paying for gas with the best card.
+Also, read those perks emails from your credit card carrier.
 Some card providers will offer temporary benefits for buying gas with their card (the Amazon Prime Rewards Visa Signature Card has been doing this lately).

-5. Use your wholesale club membership.
+5. Use memberships.
 Places like Sam’s Club and Costco offer an additional perk for their membership – cheaper gas prices!
 If you’re already paying for an annual membership, this is a perk worth using.
+The new-ish Walmart+ membership also gets you up to $.10 savings per gallon at Walmart, Sam’s Club, Exxon, Mobil, and Murphy’s gas stations.

-10. Utilize other forms of transit available to you.
-If you live in a place with good public transportation infrastructure, see if you can start using the bus or train.
-Another alternative is biking in your neighborhood, particularly if you aren’t going far.
+10. Utilize other forms of transit.
+If you live in a place with good public transportation infrastructure, consider using the bus or train.
+Another alternative is walking or biking if you aren’t going far.
+Plus, it’s good exercise!

 We may receive commissions for purchases made through links in this post.
 In addition to a handful of affiliate networks, TrueTrae.com/TraeBodge.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.